Home » Movies » The Pianist (2002)

 Trivia

-• Adrien Brody is the youngest actor to win the Academy Award for Best Actor, achieving this at the age of 29.
+• Adrien Brody became, at 29, the youngest actor to win the Academy Award for Best Actor at that time.

 Why Watch?